 The Amazon Echo, Amazon Tap, or Amazon Dot Can Fill Your Senior Citizen’s Life With Music, Books, Information and Entertainment

 So, what exactly is an the Echo?
-Well, it’s that tubular device you see to the left there.
+Well, it’s that tubular device you see above there.
 The Echo stands just 9.27″ tall and is just 3.27″ wide.
 It comes in either black or white, and it’s the perfect size for a bedside table or a kitchen counter.
 But, that doesn’t explain what an Amazon Echo does!

 The Amazon Echo is perfect for those with mobility issues, such as those with Parkinson’s.
 There’s one reviewer on Amazon whose husband is wheelchair-bound.
 He has the ability to listen to anything he wants, control the lights in the room, even turn on the lights in his wife’s bedroom if she doesn’t hear him calling.
 To them, the Amazon Echo allows him to have more control over his life.
 That’s a great thing!